Jaly Mouaddib

-Jaly Mouaddib (born 18 November 2000) is a French professional footballer who plays as a winger for Cypriot First Division club Omonia Aradippou.
+Jaly Mouaddib (born 18 November 2000) is a French professional footballer who plays as a winger for Azerbaijan Premier League club Qarabağ.

+Career

+Botoșani

+On 8 August 2023, Mouaddib signed for Romanian Liga I club Botoșani on a contract until the summer of 2026.

+Qarabağ

+On 18 May 2026, Azerbaijan Premier League club Qarabağ announced the signing of Mouaddib for the 2026–27 season, on a contract until the summer of 2029.

 Personal life

-Jaly's brother, Jad, is also a footballer.
+Jaly's brother, Jad, is also a former footballer.